fran13109/mvpChirp/README.md

-Text-to-speech audio generation with multiple voices:
+Text to speech (TTS) audio generation with multiple voices: